Yep, Joe Jonas and Sophie Turner Are Every Bit the Cool Parents We Imagined They'd Be - E! Online

 "We're having a good time," the Jo Bro told Andy Cohen about their movie night- and Zoom trivia-filled quarantine life during an April 2020 Instagram Live chat.
 "We got married last year, so we're still enjoying that time."

 For Turner, a natural homebody, that meant cozying up in her sweats, mocking her husbands unnecessarily formal use of jeans, reading through scripts and keeping the drinks coming as he took to Instagram Live with his DJ skills.
 "I pour him his drinks.
 I pour him his alcohol.
-I give him tequila shots," she revealed during an appearance last March on Conan at Home.
+I give him tequila shots," she revealed during a March 2020 appearance on Conan at Home.
 "He'll text me and be like, 'What time is it?'
 I'll reply from the kitchen, 'Shot time,' and bring him a shot of tequila."

 Sometimes she would take a break to walk their pups.
 Otherwise, she shared, she was "kind of loving" being "very, very quarantined" at home.
 "There's no rules in quarantine.
 It's fun."